-The Research Repository is an open access online repository providing a central record of the University's research output as well as, whenever possible, immediate access to the full text.
-It covers the whole range of UWE Bristol's output including books, book chapters, conference papers, datasets, images and journal articles.
+The UWE Bristol Research Repository is an open access online repository providing a central record of the University's research output as well as, whenever possible, immediate access to the full text.
+It covers the whole range of UWE Bristol's output including books, book chapters, conference papers, images, and journal articles.
 The only exclusion is learning objects which are housed separately in Blackboard.

 What is open access?

-Wherever possible material placed in the Research Repository is open access, maximizing the chances of other researchers locating and reading the research.
+Wherever possible material placed in the repository is open access, maximizing the chances of other researchers, practitioners, policy makers, students, and the public locating and reading the research.

 What are the benefits of including my research in the repository?

 Depositing will increase the visibility of your research.
 This is particularly relevant if people looking at your research don't have a subscription to the journal you have published in.

 The repository is indexed by standard search engines such as Google Scholar and also by specialist repository services such as CORE and OpenDOAR.
 Material held in a repository generally appears higher in search engine rankings than it would if it was stored on University or personal webpages.
 This increases the likelihood of readership, citation and impact of your research, resulting in a raised research profile for UWE Bristol.
 As such, the repository has the potential to act as a catalyst for research collaboration.

 Creating a central record of research output facilitates the creation of CVs, personal profiles and funding bids.

 It will help you to comply with funding requirements.
 Many research funders, including all the UK Research Councils, now require that the output of funded research be made available on open access.